Sister Projects

 Horizon Results Booster

-Building on the successful completion of Module A, SMILE, as the projects group leader, has submmited a common application for Module B “Helping projects from the portfolio to design and execute a portfolio dissemination plan”.
+- Module B “Helping projects from the portfolio to design and execute a portfolio dissemination plan”.